Motorists

 - Original repair receipts for all emissions-related work done.

-- All vehicle emission inspection reports.
+- All vehicle emissions inspection reports.

 To qualify for a Repair Waiver: